FIWARE/tutorials.CRUD-Operations/README.md

 All services can be initialised from the command-line by running the bash script provided within the repository.
-Please clone the repository and create the necessary images by running the commands as shown:
+Please clone the repository and create the necessary images by running the commands as shown below:

 ```console
 git clone git@github.com:Fiware/tutorials.CRUD-Operations.git